ImageMagick/Usage-Markdown/canvas/index.md

 ### Sparse Color Shepards, a Blur Alternative {#sparse_blur}

 One alternative to using "`-sparse-color`" is to take the image of pixels on a transparent background, and [Blur](../blur/#blur) it.
-Afterward the transparency is junked.
+Afterwards the transparency is junked.

 ~~~
 convert sparse_source.gif   -channel RGBA -blur 0x15 \